Database: The cleanest, dirtiest swimming pools in Fort Worth

 Searchable database of Fort Worth swimming pool and spa health inspections in Fort Worth

 Fort Worth inspects all public pools and spas within the city limits of Fort Worth.
 Pools and spas must meet local and state minimum health requirements such as the proper maintenance of water disinfection, filtration/circulation systems, safety features, signage, etc. Pool and spa health inspections are primarily conducted during the spring and summer months.
-This database will be updated throughout the summer as more pools are inspected.
+This database will be updated throughout the summer.
 To see our Fort Worth Restaurant Inspections Database click here.